 Eat at the famous Spirit House

 It sounds improbable but one of Australia’s best Thai restaurants is located deep in the countryside, within two lush hectares of tropical gardens.
 At Spirit House, the main restaurant sits in a pavilion with courtyard tables overlooking a limpid pond.
-Diners can feast on local Mooloolaba leader prawns with tom yum spices and prawn butter and roasted rice ice-cream with coconut and dark chocolate.
+Diners can feast on local Mooloolaba leader prawns with tom yum spices and prawn butter and mango pudding and coconut sticky rice with Thai basil and macadamias.
 Chef Aaron Tucker also runs classes in the purpose-built cooking school.

 Follow the Sunshine Coast Art Trail

 Galleries, studios and co-ops proliferate in the lush hills of the Sunshine Coast hinterland, alongside the wineries, cheese producers and scenic walks that make this part of Australia a best-of-all-worlds escape.
 Begin in Buderim at sleek Art Nuvo before heading to artsy Montville’s Main Street galleries.
-Neighbouring mountaintop Maleny is home to Art on Cairncross, a longstanding gallery with a carefully curated selection.
 Aim to arrive in Eumundi in time for its famed market, held every Wednesday and Saturday, and wrap things up in cosmopolitan Noosa, where a wander down Hastings Street offers rich pickings for art-lovers.

 Stay in a hotel in the treetops